Pine Mountain Settlement School

 May I take this method of expressing to you again our gratitude for the happy days which you gave us while here this past month [to teach folk dancing at PMSS].
 You have left with us here at Pine Mountain many pleasant memories and we sincerely hope that you will come and stay with us again very soon.

-To view Abby Winch Christensen at work see the Esther and Fred Burkhard Collections – Dance which includes many photographs of the May Day celebration at the School in 1941 and other years.
+To view Abby Winch Christensen at work see the photographs in the Esther and Fred Burkhard Collections – Dance which includes many photographs of the May Day celebration at the School in 1941 and other years.
 Abbie is shown dancing on the “Green” with other dancers and performing, for example, the girl’s “handkerchief dance,” (see above).
 A list of dances she recommended for the School to include in their repertoire can be found in her correspondence and includes many of the favorites of the genre.

 ABBY WINCH CHRISTENSEN: Later Years